divarvel/servant-hoist/slides.md

 ```

 <details role="note">
-HasServer is servant's internal type-families-based machinery.
+`HasServer` is servant's internal type-families-based machinery.
 What's important is that we can go from a handler m to handler n.
-In our case, m is MyHandler, n is Handler.
+In our case, m is `MyHandler`, n is `Handler`.
 We can put all our endpoints
-in the monads we want as long as we end up with a Handler.
+in the monads we want as long as we end up with a `Handler`.
 </details>

 -------------------------------------------